Hide menu

 Inspiration for the service implementation can be taken from CORBA and subsequent component-based frameworks, from MapReduce and Spark, and from a recent master thesis project that extended SkePU for execution of stream-parallel applications in distributed systems.
 An experimental testbed with a number of Raspberry Pi units and GPU-accelerated servers is available for the evaluation.

-Prerequisites: TDDD56 Multicore and GPU Programming (mandatory), TDDD25 Distributed Systems (mandatory), Advanced Programming in C++ (mandatory), Linux, operating systems, network programming.
+Prerequisites: TDDD56 Multicore and GPU Programming (mandatory), a course on Distributed Systems such as TDDD25 (mandatory), Advanced Programming in C++ (mandatory), Linux, operating systems, network programming.

 Contact: Christoph Kessler, August Ernstsson.